 How Do I Tell if I Have a Bitcoin Miner Virus?

 If you are concerned that you may be infected with malware that is using your computer’s resources to mine a cryptocurrency, you probably have already noticed some issues with how hard your device is running while it should be sitting idle or struggling to perform tasks that are usually simple for the machine.
-Worth noting is that this type of malware often doesn’t actually mine bitcoin (a common misconception) as mining bitcoin using typical home computer hardware is typically not very practical since the proliferation of ASICs explicitly designed to mine bitcoin.
-Instead, cryptocurrencies that are still viable using CPU mining are usually the target for these kinds of attacks focusing on cryptocurrencies such as monero instead of bitcoin.
+Worth noting is that this type of malware often doesn’t actually mine bitcoin (a common misconception), as mining bitcoin using typical home computer hardware is typically not very practical since the proliferation of ASICs explicitly designed to mine bitcoin.
+Instead, cryptocurrencies still viable using CPU mining are usually the target for these attacks focusing on cryptocurrencies such as monero instead of bitcoin.

-If you are concerned, you may be infected with malware, sometimes the best thing to do is back up and essential documents and complete a fresh install of your operating system.
-If this isn’t something you are comfortable doing yourself, consult an IT professional in your area for help or do some research online until you understand the process.
+If you are concerned, that you may be infected with malware, sometimes the best thing to do is back up essential documents and complete a fresh install of your operating system.
+If this isn’t something, you are comfortable doing yourself, consult an IT professional in your area for help or do some research online until you understand the process.
 If you can find and isolate the issue with a quality antivirus, this can be another approach.
 Even if you do a fresh install, it may be worth scanning your backups if you have concerns about viruses and malware.